erick2red/calendar-docs/impl.md

   8. API: `gcal_view_get_right_header`
   9. API: `gcal_view_mark_current_unit`
   9. API: `gcal_view_clear_marks`
+  10. Implement `ECalDataModelSubscriber`
+  11. Updates its subscribed range on every date change
+  12. Handle events children widgets on its vfuncs and, there's no need of calling `gcal_view_clear` nor anything like that on showing, if only just queue a redraw on show
+  13. API: `gcal_view_set_manager`: So the view could update its range internally.
+      Defined to keep an internal week reference to the app `GcalManager` instance.
+  14. Keep a property for a date
+  15. Keep a property for a manager.

 * Main window requirements:
   1. Keep a list of views, initialized views, not activated views.